alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 *Interestingly* we can define beauty and interestingness in this context.
 Given a subjective observer *O*, we can identify the subjective beauty of an artifact *D* for *O* as being proportional to the number of bits required to encode *D*, given the observer's limited prior knowledge.
 For example, to efficiently encode previously seen human faces, we might create an internal representation of a "prototype" face.
 When encoding a new face, the system only needs to record the deviations from this prototype, significantly reducing the amount of information required.
 Therefore, something appears beautiful when it fits easily into our current representation, like a face that closely matches our mental "prototype", or a mathematical proof that can be expressed simply.
 This is why we often find symmetrical or proportional things beautiful, and why we tend to find faces beautiful when they remind us of faces we see often, including our own.

 However, what is beautiful is not always interesting.
 A beautiful object is interesting only as long as it remains novel - while the observer is still learning to compress the data effectively by identifying the algorithmic regularities that make it simple.
-Once these regularities are fully encoded and the compression is optimized, the novelty fades, and the observer's interest diminishes.
+Once these regularities are fully encoded and the compression is optimized, the novelty vanishes, and the observer's interest diminishes.

 Then, interestingness can be understood as the derivative of beauty.
 As the observer improves their compression algorithm, data that initially seemed random becomes more regular and easier to encode, requiring fewer bits.
 The data remains interesting and rewarding as long as the process of improving compression continues.

+As a result, curiosity can be defined as the search for interestingness, the drive to explore on experiences that are currently incompressible but are expected to become compressible with further learning, maximizing the potential for future understanding and compression progress.
+It involves actively seeking novelty and avoiding both fully predictable (boring) and seemingly irreducible (unlearnable) phenomena.
+I like to think of this as a movie.
+If you could predict all the subsequent frames just by looking at one, the movie would be predictable and boring.
+However, if each frame were completely unpredictable based on the previous one, the movie would become chaotic and unlearnable.

-So how does creativity fit into this perspective of compression?
-Creativity is the ability to find novel, meaningful and effective ways of compressing data, discovering overlooked regularities in our historical information.
+But how does creativity fit into this perspective of compression?
+Intuitively, creativity is the ability to find novel, meaningful and effective ways of compressing data, discovering overlooked regularities in our historical information.
 Thus, science and art are surprisingly similar, they're just approaching this compression differently.

 Science has historically proceeded incrementally, analyzing just a small aspect of the world at any given time, trying to find simple laws that allow for describing their limited observations better than the best previously known law, essentially trying to find a program that compresses the observed data better than the best previously known program.
 For example, take Newton’s discovery of gravity.
 This was essentially a way of compressing a regular pattern in the data: things fall.
 With this insight, if we want to store the event of a lemon falling from a tree, we don’t need to save every single bit of every frame of it dropping.
 As soon as the lemon detaches from the tree, we can predict its entire trajectory based on the concept of gravity, saving a lot of space.